 Thanks for coming back to the blog.
 In this post we’re continuing with the story of the Middle School Guided Inquiry Design Unit on -Dreamland Burning Tulsa 1921 Massacre.
 Today, we’ll describe what happened in the middle of the GId Process!
+Carol Jones the librarian worked closely with the teachers to implement the phases in the middle of the process.

 If you know about Guided Inquiry Design, we place the focus on student learning.
 Using GId, educators design units of study using what we know about how students learn from information from Dr. Carol Kuhlthau’s research.